RazEfron/W3D5/README.md

 Raz -
 Dear progress tracker,

 I had a terrible experience working with Taylor today.
-She was extremely negative and condescending.
-She did not listen to any of my ideas, she typed in our live-share while I was driver, ignored the timer and pairing role conventions.
-I felt disrespected and hope to never pair with Angela again.
+He was extremely negative and condescending.
+He did not listen to any of my ideas, he typed in our live-share while I was driver, ignored the timer and pairing role conventions.
+I felt disrespected and hope to never pair with Taylor again.

 Sincerely,
 Raz